scds/text-analysis-1/behind.md

 ## On "data cleaning"

-Correcting errors in the dataset is often referred to as "data cleaning," suggesting that data - in the form received from its source - is disorderly or chaotic.
+Correcting errors in the dataset is often referred to as "data cleaning," suggesting that data - as received from its source - is disorderly or chaotic.
 OpenRefine, for example, advertises itself as a "powerful tool for cleaning messy data."

 In associating source data with messiness, a value-laden binary is created between data before pre-processing takes place and after.
 But, as we have already encountered in the "Pre-processing Digitized Texts" lesson, our pre-processing actions do not necessarily leave the dataset improved: we may accidentally introduce new errors or make decisions to omit certain information from our analysis.
 As D'Ignazio and Klein ask in their book, [Data Feminism](https://mitpress.mit.edu/books/data-feminism):